LockeErasmus/tdcpy/docs/comments_for_adam.md

 Refer the jupyter notebook coming_from_matlab.ipynb

-1. Example 2.3: Computing the characteristic roots of a quasipolynomial
-    issue: the program gives incorrect results of the sp. abscissa

 2. Example 2.8: The plot displays incorrect results, compared with Figure 2.9 Besides, if the discretization is increased, the function does not work correctly.